labarba/pyexafmm-cise/README.md

 # Outline

+## 0 Abstract
+- Question: Can we design a HPC code all in Python?
+Why this is an important question to answer ...
+- Answer: No, because ...
+- Utility of testing hypothesis with FMM algorithm (and what they are useful for - briefly): complex heirarchical datastructure, non-trivial to apply optimisation tools.
+Lots of data organisation, which is limited by the interpreter.
+- What this paper presents (implementation and design description - how they are influenced by our tools, convergence testing, benchmarking on different problems)

 ## 1 Introduction

 ### 1.1 Broad Strokes

 - The point of this paper, why are we making another FMM?
 Tie together reasoning for using Python to code a non-trivial algorithm.
 (Ease of deployment, interoperbility with Python universe, low barrier to entry for non-software specialists)
 - Particle FMM, why it's useful, and in which contexts.
+Relevant references for more in depth discussion in the literature.
 - Current advances in written software for it
 - Python, and it's utility.
 - The concept of JIT and Numba, and how they work roughly.